Gambia Flag Home Page National Emblem

 Arrivals Information:

-The Banjul Airport procedure is that once your flight has landed on the runway a bus will transfer you to the main terminal building where you should queue at the rank for non-Gambians if you are a tourist non-national.
+(Live Updates) The Banjul Airport procedure is that once your flight has landed on the runway a bus will transfer you to the main terminal building where you should queue at the rank for non-Gambians if you are a tourist non-national.
 At the passport control they will put an entry stamp in your passport.
-The next step is to pay a tourist tax of D250 which is around £4.80 / €7 / $9.86 to the tourism authority which is payable in any currency.
+The next step is to pay a tourist tax of D250 which is around £5.00 / €6.34 / $9.15 to the tourism authority which is payable in any currency.
+There is now an Airport Development Fee of €20 per person, not including infants, to be paid to the local collecting agency on all departures.

 When you get to the luggage carousel you may have to wait a while so ensure you have a little liquid refreshment in your hand-luggage as the temperature can get a little uncomfortable at times.
-Trolleys are provided free however should you decide to use the services of a porter then be prepared to give a small tip of around £1 €1.50 / $2.
+Trolleys are provided free however should you decide to use the services of a porter then be prepared to give a small tip of around £1 €1.26 / $1.83.
 The next step is that you should join the baggage security queue where your luggage may be searched but will be scanned by an x-ray machine.
 From here you can proceed out of the main building complex.
-NOTE: The airport is located 20 km from the capital in the Yundum area hence its other name.

 If you have used a tour operator then they should have airport transfers already arranged.

-If you are an independent traveller then you can either use a car hire company located at the terminal or you can hire one of the tourist taxis waiting outside the main gates.
+If you are an independent traveller then you can either use a car hire company located at the terminal or you can hire one of the tourist taxi waiting outside the main gates.
 Please note that taxi rates are fixed and the fares are posted just outside the terminal gates on the right hand-side against the wall.
 Expect to pay around £9 / €14 / $20 to take your to the main tourist resorts on the coast.

 The complex is managed by the Gambia Civil Aviation Authority.